mary3000/mimalloc-mc/genmc.md

 - `pthread_key_create` not supported?

-- thread local addresses are same across threads
+- thread local addresses are the same across threads